ari-ahm/pytelv2ray/README.md

 - **Proxy harvesting from Telegram**: Extracts `vless`, `vmess`, `ss`, `ssr`, and `trojan` URIs.
 - **Asynchronous pipeline**: Non-blocking I/O with `asyncio` and `aiosqlite`.
 - **Latency and selective speed tests**: Uses `xray-knife` for both latency checks and optional speed tests.
+You can override the latency test URL via `xray_knife.latency_url` (passed as `-u`).
 - **Persistence and curation**: Keeps historical results, caps servers per location, and retries failed links.
 - **Progress-aware scanning**: Tracks last processed message per group to avoid reprocessing.
 - **Internal proxy support**: Can route Telegram collection through your own tested servers from the database.
 - **Link renaming**: Automatically adds location emojis and timestamps to uploaded links.
+- **Spam detection**: Identifies and deprioritizes proxy links that return a 403 status code from a target URL.
 - **Optional GitHub upload**: Updates or creates a repo file with the final subscription content.
 Set `github_repo.upload_base64` to true if you need to store base64 content; otherwise raw text is uploaded.
 - **Graceful shutdown**: Safely interrupts long-running tasks on SIGINT/SIGTERM.
 - **Log rotation**: Optional log file rotation to prevent disk space issues.